ReneOlsthoorn/Ground/README.md

 In `Program>>Generate_x64dbg_EXE` you see that the Ground compiler can generate a comments database for your .EXE file in x64dbg.
 Set `GenerateDebugInformation = true` in the CompilationSession and check if the `Program>>x64dbgDbFolder` is set correct for your system.
 In x64dbg check if the `Disable Database Compression` is active in `Options / Preferences`.
+In Events, consider making only `Entry Breakpoint` active.
 When it is all done, the original generated code is seen as comments in x64dbg when you load the .EXE file.
 To easily reach a certain code location, you can use `asm{  nop}` to generate a nop instruction.
 In x64dbg, you go to `View / Comments`.
 In the window, search for "nop" and double click the instruction to go to the location.